 When Neil Wadhawan and I started Heartwood, we defined our top three responsibilities as setting the company’s Vision, Strategy, and Culture.
 We knew we needed to drill down further to really make things work though, so we created a list of founding principles that captured the shared values to which we could hold ourselves – and our team – accountable.

-Over the years, as both the company and its people have evolved, we refine this list and treat it as a bible – one that is never complete and always learning.
+Over the years, as both the company and its people have evolved, we refine this list and treat it as our team of Guiding Sherpas – one that is never complete and always changing.
 Here they are:

 # 1 Building the Business vs. Making the Quarter

 # 5 First Make, then Master, then Matter

 # 6 Pursuit of Optimism

 # 7 When we Win alone, we Lose

 # 8 Eulogy Virtues (this is close to the heart and personal but will post at some point.
 If really curious, reach out!)

 In this post, we’ll speak to the first principle.
 Later posts in this series will expand on the others.

 #1 Building the Business vs. Making the Quarter